dion2910/Data-Science-Project_Python/README.md

 | **Random Forest Regression** | 0.8591 | 0.1763 |
 | **Ridge Regression** | 0.7812 | 0.2946 |

-- From our analysis of the dataset, we have found that there are 3 variables that best predict the happiness of a country, which are GDP per capita, Social Support and Healthy life expectancy at birth.
+- From our analysis of the dataset, we have found that there are 3 variables that best predict the happiness of a country, which are:
+- GDP per capita
+- Social Support
+- Healthy life expectancy at birth

 - Hence for our recommendation, Singapore should focus on these 3 variables in order to maximise the happiness of the country and if the Singapore governemnt would want to compare our performance against other countries, Random Forest regression should be used.

 ## Key learning points
 - Applied relavent EDA that helped us in finding useful variables
-- Learnt
+- Learnt and applied k-fold cross validation for our models, to get better accuracy
+- Learnt new regression models (Random Forest Regression and Ridge Regression) to determine which models would give us the best results